That lemur on Craigslist? Don’t be fooled – it makes a terrible pet

 Lemur vet care is hard to find

-Between habitat maintenance, daily enrichment, routine and emergency medical attention, and food prep, lemur care is a 24/7 job and a 365-days-per-year life-altering responsibility.
-An owner cannot take her lemur to a boarding facility or hire a pet sitter when she goes on vacation.
+Between cleaning enclosures, proper social interaction, routine and emergency medical attention, and preparing and feeding a proper diet, lemur care is a 365-days-per-year life-altering responsibility.
+An owner cannot legally drive with her lemur across state lines without a permit, or take her lemur to a boarding facility when she goes on vacation.

 Even providing a lemur with a proper daily diet is complicated.
 Owners occasionally contact us, already having purchased a pet lemur, with no idea what to feed it.
 In one case, the owners of a ring-tailed lemur named Milo were feeding him pizza and ice cream.
-Another owner messaged the DLC, asking whether to feed her pet lemur lettuce.
 In a reality television show filmed in eastern North Carolina, a lemur is shown eating a slice of bacon.

 That pet lemurs tend to have serious nutritional problems from being fed inappropriate diets exacerbates the problem of limited access to qualified veterinary care.
-Unfortunately this can lead to privately-held pet lemurs developing a host of illnesses and dying prematurely.
+Unfortunately this can lead to privately-held pet lemurs developing a host of illnesses, including obesity and diabetes, and dying prematurely.

 How you can help

-Videos and selfies where humans and animals are in direct contact go viral all the time.
-After a clip of a ring-tailed lemur motioning for a child to pet it accrued millions of views, there was a dramatic increase in Google searches for the phrase “pet lemur.”
+Don’t “like” or share images of primates in human settings: Videos and selfies where humans and animals are in direct contact go viral all the time.
+After a clip of a ring-tailed lemur appearing to motion for a child to pet it accrued millions of views, there was a dramatic increase in Google searches for the phrase “pet lemur.”
 The next time you come across a video of a pet lemur in a bathtub, or a photo of a diapered ring-tail perched on someone’s shoulder, don’t share it.
+Guidelines released in January 2020 by the International Union for Conservation of Nature, a global authority on wildlife protection, explains how such portrayals fuel public misconceptions that primates are pets, playmates, and photo props.

 The Association of Zoos and Aquariums (AZA) defines pets as “animals kept by humans for pleasure or companionship” and estimates 15,000 privately owned non-human primates in the United States.
 These can be “easily obtained” by the general public through “online advertisements, pet stores, and roadside attractions.”
 The problem isn’t limited to lemurs, as “non-human primate species most commonly kept in personal possession include marmosets, tamarins, lemurs, capuchins, squirrel monkeys, macaques, baboons, and chimpanzees.”

 Official Position Statement: The Duke Lemur Center is against all trade in pet primates, and against the holding of any prosimian (lemur, loris, bushbaby, potto) as a pet.
-To learn more, please read our formal position statement on pet lemurs.
+To learn more, please read the DLC’s formal position statement on pet lemurs.